dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

 >__Note__:
 > - If you are installing CSM Authorization in a different namespace than `authorization`, edit the `namespace` field in this file to your namespace.
+> - Authorization v2.0 Tech Preview does not need the creation of the `karavi-storage-secret`.

 ### Install CSM Authorization Proxy Server